Mortgage

 Pros and cons

-Reduced fees and closing costs
+Reduced fees and closing costs on first mortgages

-Up to $35,000 (or 5% of loan) for down payment and closing costs as a 0%, non-amortizing deferred second mortgage
+Up to $35,000 (or 5% of loan) offered for down payment and closing costs as a 0%, non-amortizing deferred second mortgage

 No monthly payment on second mortgage